copsTvFan/cops-episode-guide/guide.md

   says her mom lives down the street and she used to lay out in the yard last Summer.
 The wife says we don't know her.
 She lives on Alameda, but has a friend down the street.
-She wants to use the phone, she's going to Vancouver street and says, "With you around Jackson, who needs the national Guard.”
+She wants to use the phone, she's going to Vancouver street and says, "With you around Jackson, who needs the national Guard."
   (4:35 PM) He spots Alexandra McConnell AKA Buffy walking and checks her.
 He asks what she's doing, if she has rubbers and she's playing Russian Roulette with her life.
 She says she'll live her life the way she wants, if god wants